The War Against the Rull: Contents

+A seventh story, "The First Rull" (first published in the 1978 collection Pendulum), was included as a 26th chapter in the 1999 reprint and all subsequent editions.

 Plot

-1-4: Trevor Jamieson is stranded in a deadly jungle on the planet Eristan II with an ezwal, a 3-ton, six-legged saurian-like creature that dislikes humans and wants them to leave his native world, Carson's Planet.
-Having bailed out of a crashing spaceship, Jamieson and the telepathic ezwal must make their way to the wreckage in hopes that the subspace radio survived and they can call for help.
-Their journey is interrupted by a cruiser belonging to the Rull, creatures that appear to have evolved from chameleon-like worms and who are implacably hostile to all intelligent life.
-The Rull capture the ezwal, but must lie hidden when a Terran battleship engages their cruiser.
-When a native plant kills the Rull, the ezwal guides Jamieson to their lifeboat and Jamieson flies the two of them to safety.
+1-4: Dr. Trevor Jamieson is stranded on the deadly jungle planet Eristan II with an ezwal, a 3-ton, six-legged, telepathic saurian-like creature that dislikes humans.
+Having bailed out of a crashing spaceship, Jamieson and the hostile and contemptuous ezwal - whose goal is to drive human colonists off his homeworld of Carson's Planet - must cross hundreds of miles of jungle to make their way to the ship's wreckage.
+The two need each other to survive, but the ezwal cannot allow Jamieson to leave Eristan II alive, as he is the only human to knows that ezwals are sapient.
+Their journey is interrupted by the appearance of a warship belonging to the Rull, worm-like creatures who are implacably hostile to all intelligent life.
+A Rull landing party capture the ezwal, who gives up on his plan of enlisting them against humans after meeting them face to face.
+An Earth battleship appears and destroys the Rull cruiser; after the Rull landing party is killed by a semi-intelligent carnivorous plant, Jamieson allows the ezwal to join him in their shuttle and flies them to safety.

-5: Jamieson arranges to return the ezwal to Carson's Planet.
+5: Jamieson returns the ezwal to Carson's Planet, vital as a base to the human war effort.
 As they part, the ezwal rejects Jamieson's request that the ezwals develop a mechanical civilization capable of fending off the Rull.
-Jamieson finds a similar intransigence in the human settlers, all of whom have had family members killed by ezwals.
-One young woman tells him that Carson's Planet's moon is habitable and offers to guide him on tour of it.
+Jamieson finds a similar intransigence in the human settlers, all of whom have had family members killed by ezwals, and who are angered by his suggestion that the planet be returned to its native species.
+One young woman tells him that Carson's Planet's habitable moon could be used as a base instead, and offers to take him to see it.

-6-7: On Carson's Satellite Barbara Whitman leads Jamieson into a trap.
-Her plan fails to kill Jamieson, but they are both stranded on a hostile world.
-They begin walking back toward the city whence they came and Jamieson uses his wilderness survival skills to obtain food for them and save them from a blood-sucking gryb.
-Several days later the crew of his ship finds and rescues them.
+6-7: On Carson's Satellite, Barbara Whitman instead attempts to kill Jamieson, leaving them stranded in hostile wilderness.
+During the hike back to safety, Jamieson uses his wilderness-survival skills to obtain food for them and save them from a blood-sucking gryb.
+Several days later, his battleship finds and rescues them.

-8-13: Jamieson had been concerned about a female ezwal and her cub being taken to Earth.
-The ship carrying the ezwals crash lands in Alaska and a crewman kills the mother, who kills him before she dies.
+8-13: Jamieson had ordered a female ezwal and her cub to be taken to Earth.
+Damaged in battle, the ship carrying the ezwals crashes in Alaska; a crewman kills the mother ezwal, who kills him in turn before dying.
 The cub manages to escape and is pursued over the landscape by men who believe he is merely an animal.
-Jamieson comes as the men are closing in and with the ezwal's cooperation convinces the men that the ezwal is an intelligent being and persuades them not to kill him.
+Jamieson arrives as the men are closing in and manages to convince the young ezwal that he needs to cooperate with humans in order to make them understand that ezwals are intelligent beings.